 What is code?

 Code is the language that all computers "speak" and understand.
-When computer programmers write code they issue instructions to a computer and tell it which actions to perform and in what order.
+When computer programmers write code, they issue instructions to a computer and tell it which actions to perform and in what order.
 Computer coders use different programming languages to communicate with specific systems.
 Computer code is comprised of strings of typed letters, numbers and figures which constitute a language, complete with spelling rules and syntax.
+Someone who knows how to program or write code is eligible for a variety of career paths.
 Code is used for an extremely wide range of activities, from building websites to flying airplanes.
 Anything that you can do that involves computers functions because of code.

 Read more: Learn About Being a Computer Programmer